 The Commission has pledged future electric, water, sewer, and gas customer revenues and other unrestricted revenues, net of specified operating expenses, to repay revenue bonds, of which \$78,258,516 is currently outstanding.
 Proceeds from the bonds provided financing for various extension, expansion and improvement projects within the utilities funds.
 The bonds are payable solely from net Commission revenues and are payable through 2034.
-Annual principal and interest payments on the bonds serviced by the electric fund are expected to require less than 15% of net electric revenues, or less than two percent of total electric revenues.
+Annual principal and interest payments on the bonds serviced by the electric fund are expected to require less than 15% of net electric revenues, or less than 20% of total water revenues.
 Annual principal and interest payments on the debt serviced by the sewer fund are expected to require less than 35% of net sewer revenues, or less than 15% of total sewer revenues.
-Annual principal and interest payments on the debt serviced by the gas fund are expected to require less than 16% of net gas revenues, or less than four percent of total gas revenues.
+Annual principal and interest payments on the debt serviced by the gas fund are expected to require less than 16% of net gas revenues, or less than 15% of total sewer revenues.
+Annual principal and interest payments on the debt serviced by the gas fund are expected to require less than 16% of net gas revenues, or less than 15% of total gas revenues.